muhammadbahaa2001/Switch-channels-in-Windows-Insider/README.md

-# Switch-channels-in-Windows-Insider
+# Switch channels in Windows Insider
-Switch channel in Windows Insider on unsupported devices.
+Have you subscribed to Windows Insider Program but you are stuck on specific channel because your device is not supported? now this is no longer a thing.